 That being said, some employers do not require a formal college degree.
 In this group are tech firms, such as Google, Apple, or IBM.
 In recent years, tech companies have lifted the degree requirement, favoring skills over credentials.

 Who says you need a four-year degree to secure high-paying careers?
 Vocational education offers ample opportunity for trade jobs that pay well.
-Here are the best trades to learn, the average growth, and how much you can expect to earn.
+Here’s a selection of some of the best trades to learn, the average projected growth, and how much you can expect to earn.
+Salary and job growth data has been gathered from the Bureau of Labor Statistics as of October 2025.

 Many people flock to education courses at universities or attend community college to land well-paying jobs.
 However, many successful hands-on workers have learned all they need to from vocational school.
-Some of these professionals include boilermakers, police officers, web developers and so many more.
+Some of these professionals include web developers, dental hygienists, electrical engineers, and so many more.

-Completing a vocational program will give you practical job training, which employers prefer.
+Completing a vocational program will give you practical job training, which more and more employers prefer.
 Many of the highest-paid trade jobs also earn an average salary competitive to a degree program.

-There is a wide range of trade careers you can progress into.
-Here are the top ten trade school jobs in 2023.
+There’s a wide range of trade careers you can progress into.
+Here are some of the top trade school jobs in 2025.

 1. Air Traffic Controller

 If you want to become an air traffic controller, know that it has the highest annual wage on this list.
-Professionals earn an incredible annual salary of $124,540.
+Professionals earn an incredible median annual salary of $144,580.
 The conditions of this job are quite intensive, as you must ensure the aircraft move safely over long distances.

 2. Electrical Engineer

-Electronics engineers are skilled workers that develop, fix and maintain electrical items.
-You need more than soft skills for this job, as the job duties include working on power generators, aircraft, and cars.
-While there is a wide range of tasks, most of what you’ll do is design, test, build and repair electrical components.
+Electronics engineers are skilled workers that develop, fix, and maintain electrical items.
+You need more than soft skills for this job, as the duties include working on power generators, aircraft, and cars.
+While there is a wide range of tasks, most of what you’ll do is design, test, and build electrical components, as well as troubleshooting electrical systems and enacting necessary fixes.

-This is a lucrative career as you can expect an average salary of $103,390 per annum.
-The average job growth is also consistent, meaning you can rely on career opportunities.
+This is a lucrative career, as you can expect a median salary of $118,780 per annum.
+The growth rate for job openings is also consistent, meaning you can rely on career opportunities.
 Having on-the-job training for this career will give you an advantage, as it relies on practical skills.

 3. Construction Manager

-Becoming a construction manager is one of the best trades to learn because of the high job growth.
-To learn project management, construction management, landscape design, and laws for commercial buildings, vocational degrees can help you.
+Becoming a construction manager is one of the best trades to learn because of the relatively high growth within the job market, and professionals in construction management earn around $106,980.
+To learn project management, construction management, landscape design, and laws for commercial buildings, vocational degrees can help you along.

 "Career Karma entered my life when I needed it most and quickly helped me match with a bootcamp.
 Two months after graduating, I found my dream job that aligned with my values and goals in life!"